(ALSO CALLED "TRACHEOMALACIA")

 The patient's distress can reach a level so severe that the normally pink mucous membranes become bluish and collapse can result.
 When this occurs, tranquilization is helpful to relieve the anxiety that perpetuates the heavy breathing and coughing.
 Oxygen therapy and cough suppressants also help.
 If the patient reaches the point where distress seems extreme or if collapse results, treat this an emergency and rush the pet to emergency veterinary care.

-A new technique is being explored using a self-expanding stainless steel prosthesis.
+The tracheal stent is a self-expanding cylindrical stainless steel prosthesis.
 A study reporting results of 24 dogs receiving this treatment was published in January 2004.
 Of these dogs, 96% showed improvement after surgery.
 Two dogs died within the first week due to stent placement complications.
 One dog experienced some bleeding.
-After this 30% were reported to be completely free of symptoms, 61% showed marked improvement, and 4% continued to have symptoms.
-This appears to be a promising technique but has still only been used in a small number of patients.
+After the immediate post-surgical period, 30% were reported to be completely free of symptoms, 61% showed marked improvement, and 4% continued to have symptoms.
+Since this study, hundreds if not thousands of canine patients have received tracheal stents and improvement is seen in 75-90% of patients.
+Complications generally stem from problems positioning the stent or with proliferative inflammatory tissues that can grow around the stent causing further airway narrowing.

 Radiograph of a dog with tracheal stent in place